Occupational Therapy Programs

 For more information on tuition costs please visit CUW's Financial Aid page here.

 Our occupational therapy programs blend the traditional classroom with a more progressive online environment.
 Options include — face-to-face, online, or blended for most of our courses.

-- The OTDe track requires 10 additional credits, which includes a 14-week capstone experience when applying to the Mequon program
+- The OTDe track requires 10 additional credits, which includes a 14-week capstone experience

 - OTDe can be decided after the first full year in any of our tracks.
 After the first full year, students must submit a letter of intent to apply

 Concordia University Wisconsin is accredited by The Higher Learning Commission.

 The Master of Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).